What is collaborative writing?

 It is best to not require any extra effort from your users and instead choose a user interface they are already familiar with.
 Many options on the market offer an intuitive experience but make sure to check that this is the case for your users as well.
 While implementing and customizing, avoid unnecessary new features that require re-learning, or try to minimize them.

 WYSIWYG rich text editing is one of the most underrated solutions out there.
-It feels and looks pretty straightforward, easy to build and play with.
+It feels and looks pretty straightforward, easy to build and play with for every group member.
 But speaking based on our 17+ years of rich text editing experience, it is not so easy, especially with collaboration.
 Rich text editing can either make or break an application, especially if it is a collaborative writing app.
-When you throw in features like copy-paste, undo or tables and some edge cases, things tend to get complicated.
+When you throw in features like copy-paste, undo, or tables and some edge cases, things tend to get complicated.

 For CKEditor 5 Collaboration Features, we backed all of these words up with actions.
 All you have to do is sign up for a free trial and build your customized editor.
 Feel free to contact us to learn more about how collaborative writing can be implemented in your software, as well as with any other questions.